Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Differential algebraic -theory

 In the present subsection we will compare it with the cycle map

-constructed in Definition \ref{nov2050neu}.
-As the comparison in Lemma \ref{jan0441} shows these are not equal, but differ by a natural correction term.
+constructed in {Subsection \ref{jan1970}.} As the comparison in Lemma \ref{jan0441} shows, these are not equal, but differ by a natural correction term.

-In the present paper we let $\beta(g^{V})\in Z^{0}(\Omega A(M))$ denote the characteristic form of the bundle with geometry $(V,g)$ as introduced in \cite[Def.~3.10]{bg}, and $\omega(g^{V})\in Z^{0}(\DR_{Mf,\Z}(M\times X))$ be the form introduced in Definition \ref{jan0210eee}, {and} Lemma \ref{jan0901}.
-In order to simplify formulas we use a normalization adapted to the conventions of the present paper.
-We write (cf.~\eqref{jan0130})
+In the present paper, we let denote the characteristic form of the bundle with geometry $(V,g)$ as introduced in \cite[Def.~3.10]{bg}, and be the form introduced in Definition \ref{jan0210eee} {and} Lemma \ref{jan0901}.
+In order to simplify formulas, we use a normalization adapted to the conventions of the present paper.
+For $\Psi$ as in \eqref{jan0420} we write ({using again the notation from \eqref{jan0130}})